cezanaroussel/introruby/README.md

 # introtoruby
-just wanted to keep a journal
+just wanted to keep a journal, enjoy!
-enjoy!